Black-Photon/Aedmun/CONTRIBUTING.md

 If you happen to be an artist, that would also be great as I've not got particuarly good art skills.
 E-Mail me and I'll give you a list of stuff to do.
 The list should grow with the project.

+If you happen to be a musician, that would be just as good!
+Something with atmosphere would be great, and no words.
+It can be spacey, or maybe civilization-like - People talking depending on population and era.
+If you have something, send it to my e-mail and I'll give it a look-over.

 # Ideas
 You can't program, and don't know art, but have this perfect idea of what you can do with the game.
 E-Mail me with the idea and I'll see what I can do with it.
 Be aware not all (or even necessarily any) ideas will be implemented.